TBW Tuesday Walk at Lynchwood Scout Camp

 Jan

-30 April till 4 May 2024
+Campout at North Haven 30 April till 4 May 2024

 Day 1 – April 30.
 Tamworth Birdwatchers’ North Haven/Port Macquarie campout began with a walk along a section of the Grant’s Beach trail on the afternoon of the first day.
 The walk literally started with a bang in the form of a thunderstorm.
 The trail starts conveniently next door to the caravan park and traverses through a small wetland, some sandflats, littoral forest and heathland.
 White-cheeked Honeyeaters were recorded, as well as Yellow-tailed Black Cockatoos and Eastern Spinebills.
 The thick heathland made it difficult to identify birds as the bush was quite thick in some parts.